 You can download a complete list of these One Another verses here and start working through each and every one in your relationship with your teen.
 I am absolutely positive that you will see a change in your heart and a connection grow with your teen.

-3 Winners to Receive One Month of LIVE violin or piano classes PLUS One Private Lesson (one-on-one Assessment) from Practice Monkeys a Value of $69!
 Practice Monkeys offers Suzuki Music Lessons for all ages in Violin or Piano.
 It is a non-traditional, hybrid program that meets the needs of all aspects of the developing musicians’ needs.
 These needs include: personal feedback, promotion, group learning fun and live lessons.
 Come experience the difference!

 Belinda Letchford writes at Live life with your Kids!
 Where she encourages parents to build strong relationships, shape their children’s hearts and use the whole of life to teach character, wisdom and life skills.
 Belinda and Peter have four children, who are now all adults – and the last has just recently left home.
 Now that the kids are all adults life looks very different but they still find it a joy to be available to their kids as well as seeing what this next stage of life brings for them as a couple.
 You can also find Belinda on Instagram and Facebook.